-During the three months ended March 31, 2016, we recorded a \$0.5 million adjustment to increase members' capital in our condensed consolidated statement of changes in members' capital.
-This adjustment relates to certain 2015 capital charges associated with the exercise or release from restriction of Liberty Global share-based incentive awards held by certain of our employees.
+During the six months ended June 30, 2016, we recorded a \$0.5 million adjustment to increase members' capital.
+This adjustment, which was recorded to other, net in our condensed consolidated statement of changes in members' capital, relates to certain 2015 capital charges associated with the exercise or release from restriction of Liberty Global share-based incentive awards held by certain of our employees.
 We and Liberty Global have agreed that these capital charges, which are generally cash settled, will be based on the fair value of the underlying Liberty Global shares associated with share-based incentive awards that are exercised or are released from restriction during the period.